bitcointranscripts/bitcointranscripts/misc/choosing-a-career-in-bitcoin-open-source-development.md

 ## The People Behind Bitcoin

 For this to succeed over the long term, we need craftspeople who care deeply.
-Not because someone told them to care or they're trying to collect accolades for their resume or looking for a promotion, but because they believe in what they're doing and are willing to raise their hand to do the work that needs to be done.
+Not because someone told them to care or they're trying to collect accolades for their resume, or looking for a promotion.
+But because they believe in what they're doing and are willing to raise their hand to do the work that needs to be done.
 We need people that will defend the decentralization properties that makes this valuable over the centralized alternatives.

 What the world sees is an ultra-reliable network with no service interruptions.
-And since software is supposed to break at some point, the fact that Bitcoin just works has outsiders assuming that nothing is being changed or updated.
+And since software is supposed to break at some point, the fact that bitcoin just works has outsiders assuming that nothing is being changed or updated.
-What they don't see are those stepping up to write that fuzz test, to attest to that reproducible build, to monitor the upstream dependencies and all the other things that keep Bitcoin going.
+What they don't see are those stepping up to write that fuzz test, to attest to that reproducible build, to monitor the upstream dependencies, and all the other things that keep bitcoin going.
 They don't see the decentralized swarm, each individual choosing how to contribute and what needs to be done.

 There is no manager to tell you what to do.